Scripts

 2.5.5 – The Length Operator

-The length operator is denoted by the unary operator #.
-The length of
+The length operator is denoted by the unary operator #

 a string is its number of bytes (that is, the usual meaning of string